-6. Men and Brethren, let me freely speak unto you: And suffer ye the Word of Exhortation, even from one. the least esteem'd in the Church.
-Your Conscience beareth you witness in the Holy Ghost, that these Things are so, if so be ye have tasted that the Lord is gracious.
-This is Eternal Life to know the only true GoD. and Jesus Christ whom he hath sent.
-This experimental Knowledge, and this alone is true Christianity.
-He is a Christian, who hath received the Spirit of Christ: He is not a Christian, who hath not received him.
-Neither is it possible to have received him and not know it.
-For at that Day\ (when he cometh, faith our Lord) ye shall know that I am in my Father, and you in me, and I in you.
-This is that Spirit of Truth, whom the World cannot receive, because it seeth him not, neither knoweth him.
-But ye know him: For he dwelleth with you, and shall be in you.
+6. Men and brethren, let me freely speak unto you; and suffer ye the word of exhortation, even from one the least esteemed in the Church.
+Your conscience beareth you witness in the Holy Ghost, that these things are so, if so be ye have tasted that the Lord is gracious.
+"This is eternal life, to know the only true God, and Jesus Christ whom he hath sent."
+This experimental knowledge, and this alone, is true Christianity.
+He is a Christian who hath received the Spirit of Christ.
+He is not a Christian who hath not received him.
+Neither is it possible to have received him, and not know it.
+"For, at that day," (when he cometh, saith our Lord,) "ye shall know that I am in my Father, and you in me, and I in you."
+This is that "Spirit of Truth, whom the world cannot receive, because it seeth him not, neither knoweth him: but ye know him; for he dwelleth with you, and shall be in you."
+(John xiv.
+17.)

-7. The World cannot receive him, but utterly reject the Promise of the Father, contradicting and blaspheming.
-But every Spirit which confesseth not this, is not of God.
-Yea, this is that Spirit of Antichrift, whereof ye have heard, that it should come into the World, and even now it is in the World.
-He is Antichrift whosoever denies the Inspiration of the Holy Ghost, or that the Indwelling Spirit of God is the common Privilege of all Believers, the Blessing of the Gospel, the unspeakable Gift, the universal Promise, the Criterion of a real Christian.
+7. The world cannot receive him, but utterly reject the Promise of the Father, contradicting and blaspheming.
+But every spirit which confesseth not this, is not of God.
+Yea, "this is that spirit of Antichrist, whereof ye have heard that it should come into the world; and even now it is in the world."
+He is Antichrist whosoever denies the inspiration of the Holy Ghost, or that the indwelling Spirit of God is the common privilege of all believers, the blessing of the Gospel, the unspeakable gift, the universal promise, the criterion of a real Christian.

-8. It nothing helps them to fay, "We do not deny " the Assistance of God's Spirit; but only this Inspiration, "this receiving the Holy Ghoft, and being sensible of it. " It is only this feeling of the Spirit, this being maved by " the Spirit, or filled with it, which we deny to have any " Place in Sound Religion."
-But in only denying this, you deny the whole Scriptures, the whole Truth and Promise and Testimony of Goo.
+8. It nothing helps them to say, "We do not deny the assistance of God's Spirit; but only this inspiration, this receiving the Holy Ghost, and being sensible of it.
+It is only this feeling of the Spirit, this being moved by the Spirit, or filled with it, which we deny to have any place in sound religion."
+But, in only denying this, you deny the whole Scriptures; the whole truth, and promise, and testimony of God.

-o.
-Our own excellent Church knows nothing of this devilish Distinction: But speaks plainly of \\ feeling the Spirit of Chrift; of being + moved by the Holy Ghoft, and knowing and I feeling there is no other Name than that of us, whereby we can receive Life and Salvation.
-She teaches teaches us all to pray for the | Inspiration of the Holy Spirit, yea, that we may be filled with the Holy Ghost \( \).
-Nay, and every Presbyter of hers, professes to receive the Holy Ghost by the Imposition of Hands.
+9. Our own excellent Church knows nothing of this devilish distinction; but speaks plainly of "feeling the Spirit of Christ;" of being "moved by the Holy Ghost,"† and knowing and "feeling there is no other name than that of Jesus,"‡ whereby we can receive life and salvation.
+She teaches us all to pray for the "inspiration of the Holy Spirit;" § yea, that we may be "filled with the Holy Ghost." || Nay, and every Presbyter of hers professes to receive the Holy Ghost by the imposition of hands.
 Therefore, to deny any of these, is, in effect, to renounce the Church of England, as well as the whole Christian Revelation.